Events & Notable Projects

 It has been a lot of work to keep this organization running through a pandemic and with the global evacuation of Peace Corps volunteers, but I am very proud of our accomplishments.
 You can read a summary of our work in my presidential address below.

-United Nations Association Young Professionals Career Dinners- May 6th, 2023
+United Nations Association Young Professionals Career Dinners- Fall & Spring 2023-2024

 CUGH Annual Global Health Conference